30 December 2022

 Intrigued by these high numbers, I looked to find other long roads in the UK and discovered that the prize for four-figure door numbers goes to No.2679 Stratford Road which can be found on a stretch of the A3400 linking Bordesley to Hockley Heath, Solihull.
 It continues to, you've guessed it, Stratford-on-Avon.
 Oh my god!
 I thought door numbers as high as that were only to be found in other countries, such as the US!

-The houses along the Stratford Road there are quite spaced out and the road is about 10 miles long.
-In comparison, the A1000 starts just south of East Finchley here and covering a distance of about 4 miles, comprising terraces of various kinds and paired villas, so I think the Barnet road wins on density in a look how much you get for your money kind of way!
+However, if we look at density, the houses along Stratford Road are quite spaced out along this 10 mile road.
+In comparison, the A1000 starts just south of East Finchley here and covers a distance of about 4 miles, comprising terraces of various kinds and paired villas, so I think the Barnet road wins on density.

 28 October 2022